Eva

 bands she recorded with Trap Records in the Pacific Northwest.

-Her day job was in makeup, beauty and fashion: she worked at Bergdorf Goodman,
+Her day job was in makeup, beauty and fashion

 and has written about art for various publications including Art Week, Visual